 What about existing subscriptions or payment plans?

-If you have existing subscriptions or payment plans, you’ll want to use AccessAlly’s “Update Credit Card” functionality.
+If you have existing recurring subscriptions or payment plans, you’ll want to use AccessAlly’s “Update Credit Card” functionality.

 If you’ve already set up a Failed Payment automation sequence, then your email automation will kick in and direct people to update their card settings.